ESTEP Home Summer 3-8 Summer HS Sat Seminars Virtual Shorts Resource Repository

 Our courses are offered through the Continuing Studies Department at Minnesota State University Moorhead.
 Each 3-credit, graduate level course is facilitated by expert instructors who are leaders in their fields and based in Minnesota at NO COST to you!

-Please note that these are 3 credit, graduate level courses, and while mostly asynchronous, each require approximately 4-8 hours of work per week, per course.
+Please note that these are 3 credit, graduate level courses, and while mostly asynchronous, each require approximately 4-8 hours of work per week, per course, and some require a few synchronous meetings.

 CONTENT COURSES

-GEOS 599: Rocks and Natural Resources ALSO requires your attendance at ONE 3 hour, Saturday morning, synchronous virtual meeting, and the completion of a required Final Pedagogy assignment.
-Choose ONE: Oct 11 from 9:00 am - noon OR Nov 1 from 9:00 am - noon
+GEOS 599: Severe Weather and Natural Disasters ALSO requires your attendance at ONE 3 hour, Saturday morning, synchronous virtual meeting, and the completion of a required Final Pedagogy assignment.
+Choose ONE: MAR 21 from 9:00 am - noon OR MAR 28 from 9:00 am - noon

 PEDAGOGY (TEACHING) COURSES